Who we are?

 What we do?

-PSCWSU holds regular open meetings for students of all political ideologies to share perspectives on important political issues.
-Previous discussions have focused on topics such as gun control and the Las Vegas mass shooting, NFL national anthem protests, separation of church and state, informed voting, the rise of white supremacist groups, Deferred Actions for Childhood Arrivals (DACA), fake news, and more!
+PSCWSU holds regular open meetings for students of all political ideologies to share perspectives on important political issues and current events.
+Previous discussions have focused on topics such as the government shutdown, free speech and hate speech, Brexit, the migrant crisis at the U.S. border, the Venezuelan crisis, and more!

 Political Science Club Meeting Times Spring 2019